-Four years into blogging (as of tomorrow!), I have a confession to make: sometimes I forget what I’m doing here.
+Four years into blogging (as of tomorrow!), I have a confession to make: sometimes I ask why am I blogging and forget what I’m doing here.
 For a while I thought this was a photography blog.
 My posts revolved around my pictures, which I was spending lots of time trying to improve.
 Then, it was business.
 I looked for ways to monetize, testing ad spaces and selling statistics.
 It’s been design-focused, while we’ve changed the layout and header more times than I care to count.
 It’s also been about food and about compiling more original recipes, since everyone says that’s how to stand out.

 But while I was home in Chicago, spending an evening with Jacqui, a friend whose perspective on blogging has always been authentic and grounded and right, we got talking about blogs and about writing, and it hit me: somehow, in the last few months and years of changing styles and formats and direction, I’ve forgotten the heart of this place.